cproint/omdb/README.md

-# ombd public repo contains rest endpoint tests that are designed soley to use/evaluate for Test Automation Engineer interview.
+* ombd public repo contains rest endpoint tests that are designed soley to use/evaluate for Test Automation Engineer interview. *

-*copyright: Under NO circumstances should this framework/repo be used as production test code by any company without written consent of Murali Tulugu*

 *A. Tech Stack*